Adikteev/crossdk-applovin-adapter/README.md

+> :warning: Due to the end of the Cross Promotion Platform, this repository is now deprecated.

 # Adikteev AppLovin MAX Adapter

 Adikteev AppLovin MAX Adapter is a solution belonging to Adikteev.
 It provides android and iOS adapter to connect AppLovin SDK to Adikteev SDK.